paypal/paypalhttp_ruby/README.md

 ```

 ### Serializer
-(De)Serialization of request and response data is done by instances of [`Encoder`](./lib/braintreehttp/encoder.rb).
-BraintreeHttp currently supports `json` encoding out of the box.
+(De)Serialization of request and response data is done by instances of [`Encoder`](./lib/paypalhttp/encoder.rb).
+PayPalHttp currently supports `json` encoding out of the box.

 ## License
-BraintreeHttp-Ruby is open source and available under the MIT license.
+PayPalHttp-Ruby is open source and available under the MIT license.
 See the [LICENSE](./LICENSE) file for more information.

 ## Contributing
 Pull requests and issues are welcome.
 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for more details.